The most in demand digital roles & future proofing your digital career post COVID-19

 I think we can agree that Covid-19 has impacted business like never before and whilst some are seeing massive growth, others are facing potential disaster as they struggle to keep up with the changing landscape.

-If you have the right (up to date) technical and digital marketing skills you'll be in demand as the job market starts moving again.
+If you have the right (up-to-date) technical and digital marketing skills you'll be in demand as the ecommerce recruitment job market starts moving again.
 As the song goes "The winner takes it all...."

 In demand digital marketing jobs & ecommerce roles: